 "Tonight I will be contrasting the world of illusion with the world of reality," says André, as two assistants help him off the fan onto the stage.
 André will be performing such feats as levitation and even making the Statue of Liberty disappear -- a trick he consulted on with famed illusionist David Copperfield.

 Renowned worldwide for his illusions, André's show offers a twist: a spiritual message, which he incorporates throughout the performance.
-He has served as a traveling illusionist with Campus Crusade for Christ for the past 44 years.
+He has served as a traveling illusionist with Cru for the past 44 years.

 Dazzling College Students